padok-team/yatas/README.md

   </a>
   <br/>
   <br/>
-  <h4>Your contributions are very welcome, feel free to add new rules to Guardian !</h4>
+  <h4>Your contributions are very welcome, feel free to add new rules to YATAS !</h4>
   <br />
   <br />
 </div>